ocapn/syrup/draft-specification.md

 ### Records

-A record begins with a `<`, then followed by the record label which is serialized according to its type, finally it has each value in the fields one after the other according to the serialization of the respective type.
+A record begins with a `<`, then followed by the record label which is serialized according to its type, followed by each value in the fields one after the other according to the serialization of the respective type, and finally a `>` character.

 #### Example